Truth commission: Australia

 The term used in Australia is "truth telling", and calls for a truth-telling commission about past injustices have been made over a long period into the 21st century.
 The Council for Aboriginal Reconciliation discussed the topic in a 2000 report which followed a nine-year process of community consultation about how Aboriginal and Torres Strait Islander and non-Indigenous Australians could move forward together.
-The Referendum Council, which was established to consult with Aboriginal and Torres Strait Islander peoples about their views on constitutional recognition, highlighted the importance of truth-telling in its 2017 final report, the Uluru Statement from the Heart.
+The Referendum Council, which was established to consult with Aboriginal and Torres Strait Islander peoples about their views on constitutional recognition, highlighted the importance of truth-telling in its 2017 final report.

 The Joint Select Committee on Constitutional Recognition relating to Aboriginal and Torres Strait Islander Peoples was appointed in March 2018, and presented its final report on 29 November 2018.
 There were four recommendations in the report.
 Recommendation 3 was: "The Committee recommends that the Australian Government support the process of truth-telling.
 This could include the involvement of local organisations and communities, libraries, historical societies and Aboriginal and Torres Strait Islander associations.
 Some national coordination may be required, not to determine outcomes but to provide incentive and vision.
 These projects should include both Aboriginal and Torres Strait Islander peoples and descendants of local settlers".
-(The first recommendation, that of creating an Indigenous voice to government via "co-design process", was set in train by the establishment of the Senior Advisory Group, announced by Minister for Indigenous Australians Ken Wyatt in October 2019.)

 In October 2018 a symposium was held by the Healing Foundation and Reconciliation Australia to share knowledge about the importance of truth telling, examine what truths need to be told in Australia, look at different truth-telling practices that might be applicable to Australia, and work on some guiding principles for future truth-telling processes.
 The symposium was attended by 60 experts, leaders and key stakeholders in the field.

 In July 2019, Minister for Indigenous Australians Wyatt gave an address to the National Press Club, in which he spoke of the theme of NAIDOC Week 2019: "Voice.
 Treaty.
 Truth.".
 With regard to truth-telling, he said he would "work on approaches to work on how we progress towards truth-telling".

 In July 2020, the Victorian Government became the first government in Australia to commit to the creation of a truth and justice commission, to "formally recognise historical wrongs and ongoing injustices".
-It will work in parallel with the recently established treaty process, led by the First Peoples' Assembly of Victoria.
+The Yoorrook Justice Commission aims to establish an official public record of the experience of Aboriginal Victorians since the start of British colonisation in Victoria.
+Its findings will include recommendations for reform and redress, and will inform Victoria's treaty negotiations.
+In September 2023 Yoorrook proposed 46 recommendations to improve the child protection and criminal justice systems in Victoria, including raising the age of criminal responsibility from 10 to 14 years of age.